Translation covers of some triply periodic platonic surfaces: Introduction

 \subsubsection{Veech groups and counting results}

-The translation surfaces we consider, arising from these covering constructions, are known as \emph{Veech} or \emph{lattice surfaces}: they have large affine symmetry groups -- the stabilizers $SL(X, \omega)$ (known as \emph{Veech groups}) of $(X, \omega)$ under the $SL(2, \mathbb R)$-action of these surfaces are \emph{lattices}.
-For these surfaces, Veech~\cite{veech89} showed that the existence of a saddle connection in a fixed direction implies that the surface can be decomposed into parallel cylinders in that direction.
-Veech also showed~\cite{veech} that the number of saddle connections of length at most $R$ grows quadratically.
+The translation surfaces arising from these covering constructions are known as \emph{Veech} or \emph{lattice surfaces}: they have large affine symmetry groups -- the stabilizers $SL(X, \omega)$ (known as \emph{Veech groups}) of $(X, \omega)$ under the $SL(2, \mathbb R)$-action of these surfaces are lattices.
+For these surfaces, Veech~\cite{veech89} showed that the existence of a saddle connection in a fixed direction (known as a \emph{cusp}) implies that the surface can be decomposed into parallel cylinders in that direction.
+For each cusp $c,$ we define the \emph{cusp width} relative to a group $\Gamma$ as the smallest number $w>0$ so that $ \in \gamma^{-1} \Gamma \gamma$ where $\gamma(\infty)=c.$ Veech~\cite{veech} also showed that the number of saddle connections of length at most $R$ grows quadratically.
 We use these results to explicitly compute the asymptotic growth rate for our surfaces.
-We will also compute the asymptotic growth of the number of cylinders of length at most $R$, weighted by area, a quantity known as the \emph{area Siegel-Veech constant.}
+We will also compute the asymptotic growth of the number of cylinders of length at most $R$, weighted by area, a quantity known as the \emph{area Siegel--Veech constant.}

-We record our main result on the Veech groups of the spectral curves of our polyhedral surfaces.
-Each surface results in a branched cover of the square torus (branched over $0$), known as a \emph{square-tiled surface} or \emph{origami}.
-By \cite{gj}, these surfaces have Veech groups which are finite index subgroups of the modular group $SL(2, \mathbb Z)$, the Veech group of the torus.
+We record our main result on the Veech groups of the spectral curves of our surfaces $\Pi/\Lambda.$ Each surface results in a branched cover of the torus (branched over $0$), known as a \emph{square-tiled surface} or \emph{origami}.
+By \cite{gj}, these surfaces have Veech groups which are (conjugate to) finite index subgroups of the modular group $SL(2, \mathbb Z)$, the Veech group of the torus.
+For consistency, we apply $ ^{-1}$ to triangle- or hexagon-tiled surfaces and consider the associated surfaces as square-tiled surfaces, and their Veech groups as subgroups of $SL(2, \mathbb Z)$.
+This helps to make comparisons between these surfaces easy.
+We abuse notation by continuing to call the surfaces by their original names.
+This does not change the asymptotic constants for counting, see \cite{veech}.